-6.1 Marking allocations assign a bank of hours for marking and feedback on a module, based on student numbers on the module.

-The hours per student depend on the level and number of credits of the modules, as follows: 20 credit modules (to be pro rata for modules with varied credit loads.
+- 6.1 Marking allocations assign a bank of hours for marking and feedback on a module, based on student numbers on the module.
+The hours per student depend on the level and number of credits of the modules, as follows: up to 20 credit modules (to be pro rata for modules with varied credit loads.
 For example, 10, 30 and 40 credits):

 - a.
 Foundation Year = 1 hour per student

 - b.
 Level 4 = 1 hour per student

 - c.
 Level 5 = 1 hour per student

 - d.
 Level 6 = 1 hour per student

 - e.
 Level 7 = 2 hours per student

 - 6.2 This allocation includes where there are multiple elements of assessment, as module convenors are expected to ensure that the volume and type of assessment is in line with the module credits overall.
 Marking allocations may be divided between more than one person.

-- 6.3 This allocation is augmented by 10% to allow for re-sits and this will be automatically reflected in data that is captured. - 6.4 Subject to approval by the Head of School, an Academic Integrity Lead (AIL) for each School can be allocated up to 100 hours allocation to oversee academic integrity-related activities within the School, which includes guiding colleagues, advising on Poor Academic Practice (PAP) and referrals to Registry in more serious cases.
+- 6.3 This allocation is augmented by 10% to allow for re-sits and this will be automatically reflected in data that is captured.

-In larger Schools or those with larger than normal volume of cases of Poor Academic Practice (PAP) or misconduct, Heads of Schools can increase the allocation or appoint an additional Academic Integrity Lead (AIL).

-In smaller Schools, the Head of School may choose to allocate a smaller number of hours to the Academic Integrity Lead (AIL) role.

-6.5 Schools may allocate a Senior Personal Tutor, with an allocation of 60 hours, to oversee the delivery of personal tutoring within the School.
+- Subject to approval by the Head of School, an Academic Integrity Lead (AIL) for each School can be allocated up to 100 hours allocation to oversee academic integrity-related activities within the School, which includes guiding colleagues, advising on Poor Academic Practice (PAP) and referrals to Registry in more serious cases. - In larger Schools or those with larger than normal volume of cases of Poor Academic Practice (PAP) or misconduct, Heads of Schools can increase the allocation or appoint an additional Academic Integrity Lead (AIL). - In smaller Schools, the Head of School may choose to allocate a smaller number of hours to the Academic Integrity Lead (AIL) role. - 6.5 Schools may allocate a Senior Personal Tutor, with an allocation of 60 hours, to oversee the delivery of personal tutoring within the School. - 6.6 Marking allocations for assessment based, zero-credit modules can be entered as discretionary hours by the relevant Head of School, as per section 6.1.
+As with all discretionary hours, the justification must be clear and transparent when entered onto the system.